 Our outstanding faculty and staff in the School of Public Health (SPH) are the reason why we can achieve so much in our mission of education, research, and public engagement.
-Below are a list of awards and recognition opportunities that honor faculty and staff accomplishments throughout the year.
 Take part in honoring your colleagues and partners for their commitment and dedication to SPH and to advancing the field of public health by submitting a nomination.

-Spot Awards are designed to recognize special contributions of staff, as they occur, for a specific project or task.
-A Spot Award lets employees know that their noteworthy contributions have been noticed.
+Spot Awards are designed to recognize special contributions of staff, as they occur, for a specific project or accomplishment.
+A Spot Award lets employees know that others have noticed their noteworthy contributions.
 At the same time, it recognizes and reinforces the behaviors and values that are important at the University of Minnesota and within the School of Public Health.

 - Spot Awards may be awarded at any time.